Last Updated on 28 Mar 2021 by Ginny Vail

-The Golden Gate Promenade is a great walk along the San Francisco Bay waterfront.
-It has beautiful views, beaches, picnic areas, fresh air, sunshine, and exercise opportunities.
-On a clear day, there are gorgeous views in every direction, including the Golden Gate Bridge, San Francisco Bay, Crissy Field Marsh, and the San Francisco city skyline.
+The Golden Gate Promenade is a great trail along the San Francisco Bay waterfront.
+There are gorgeous views in every direction, including the Golden Gate Bridge, San Francisco Bay, Crissy Field, and the San Francisco city skyline.
+The promenade also has beaches, picnic areas, fresh air, sunshine, exercise opportunities, and it’s free.

-For more things to do in San Francisco, visit our San Francisco Itinerary post for suggested 1, 2, and 3-Day Itineraries plus bonus lists of things to do to help you customize an itinerary to suit your interests.
+For more things to do in San Francisco, visit our San Francisco Itinerary article.
+It has 1, 2, and 3-Day Itineraries plus lists of suggestions for more things to see in San Francisco.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!

-You will find the following information about the Golden Gate Promenade in this article:
+This article has the following information about the Golden Gate Promenade:

 - Location, time, distance, and difficulty